leonidk03-lgtm/tour-manager-mini-app/replit.md

 **FinancesScreen** - Separate income/expense transaction management with tabbed interface, add/delete capabilities

-**SettingsScreen** - User profile, logout, navigation to TicketPrices and AdminPanel
+**SettingsScreen** - User profile, logout, navigation to TicketPrices, DeletedData, and AdminPanel

+**DeletedDataScreen** - Soft-deleted data management with restore and permanent delete options

 **TicketPricesScreen** - Full price list management with add/edit/delete capabilities for tour types and additional services, article number assignment for tour types, and seasonal enable/disable toggle (e.g., summer-only or winter-only excursions).
 Additional services do not have article numbers.

 **AddExcursionForm** - Form for creating/editing excursions with:
 - Custom modal picker for tour type selection (works on mobile/Expo Go)
 - DateTimePicker calendar for date selection
-- Participant input: total count first, then breakdown (discounted/free/tour package), with auto-calculated full price
+- Participant input: total count first, then breakdown (discounted/free/tourPackage/byTour/paid), with auto-calculated full price
+- Paid participants are tracked separately but do not contribute to revenue (like free participants)
 - Additional services with direct numeric input for quantity (not +/- steppers)
 - Expense management with custom modal picker for expense type
 - Only enabled (isEnabled: true) tour types shown; validates before save